theupdateframework/taps/tap4.md

 does not impact others.
 Using a scheme similar to targets delegations within a repository, targets may be securely mapped to one or more repositories.

-This TAP requires an extra step before a client makes requests for metadata and target files from remote repositories.
-Specifically, it requires that a client consult a set of instructions, which can be a simple file in any format.
-These instructions guide the decision process for which repositories should be visited to fulfill a request for a particular target file.
+This TAP requires an extra step before a client can request metadata and target files from remote repositories.
+Specifically, it requires that a client consult a set of instructions, which can be maintained in a file, a database entry, or some other mechanism.
+These instructions control which repositories should be visited to fulfill a request for a particular target file.
-As an implementation example,
-TUF's reference implementation uses a map.json file that the updater employs when it searches for repositories that might have the target file the client seeks.

-The client, or adopter, can precisely control which repositories are trusted for particular target paths by editing the instruction file described above.
+The client, or adopter, can precisely control which repositories are to be trusted for particular target paths by editing this set of instructions.
-The reference implementation uses a map file, but adopters are free to use any mechanism they wish to accomplish the same task.
 Clients must also keep all of the metadata for each repository in a separate directory of their choice.

-The next two sections cover the two main components of this new "pre-update" step, mainly the mechanism that maps trusted target to repositories, and the search logic that uses the mapping mechanism to determine what repositories are visited, and which must sign off on the client's requested target files.
+The next two sections cover the two main components of this new "pre-update" step.
+The first explains the mechanism that maps a trusted target to a specific repository.
+The second describes the search logic that uses the mapping mechanism to determine what repositories are visited, and which must sign off on the client's requested target files.